MZalejko/Suggested_Solutions_for_Programming_Exercises/Chapter_14_Reusing_Code_in_C++/PE_Chapter_14.md

 C++ Primer Plus.
-6th Edition- Programming Exercises Chapter 14  “Reusing Code in C++”
+6th Edition- Programming Exercises
+Chapter 14  “Reusing Code in C++”

-1. The Wine class has a string class object member (see Chapter 4) that holds the name of a wine and a Pair object (as discussed in this chapter) of valarray<int>
+1.The Wine class has a string class object member (see Chapter 4) that holds the name of a wine and a Pair object (as discussed in this chapter) of valarray<int>
 objects (as discussed in this chapter).The first member of each Pair object holds the vintage years, and the second member holds the numbers of bottles owned for